Do you find it hard to think of creative content ideas and stick to a content plan for more than a few weeks at a time?

 First things first, set aside some dedicated time for your content planning.
 If you can, go off site.
 Find a cafe you like to work in – a quiet hotel lobby - anywhere where you can focus on this task uninterrupted.
 You’ll be much more productive and creative this way.

 It can be helpful to approach your content like a videographer.
 Start with ‘wide shot’ of your business - looking at how to shape your content across the year - and gradually zoom closer, until you’re focusing on quarterly, weekly and daily content.

-Once you've written down what you're going to be doing each quarter, see if you can find two or three awareness days/key dates in the diary you can use to inspire content ideas.
+Once you've written down what you're going to be doing each quarter, see if you can find two or three awareness days/key dates in the diary you can use to spark content ideas.

 For example, if you have a pet business, you might want to create some timely content around Crufts dog show in March.
 If you design clothes or accessories, you could create some content around London Fashion Week in January.
 And if you run a food business, you might plan some content around National Doughnut day in June.